7 Tips for Acing a Video Interview

 • Understanding what the interviewer can see

-If an interviewer mentions a program you’ve never used, it’s advisable to download and try it out well before the actual call.
-Opening up an unfamiliar program just before the interview only to realize it’s not compatible with your technology might create a positive first impression.
-So, make sure you double-check that you have all logins or passwords for the call.
-It’s best not to keep interviewers waiting because you failed to check the video interview details.
+If you’re scheduled for a video job interview via a program you’ve never used, it’s advisable to download and try it out well before the actual call.
+Opening up an unfamiliar program just before the interview only to realize it’s not compatible with your technology might not create a positive first impression.
+Also make sure you double-check that you have all logins or passwords for the call.

-Generally, it’s a good idea to do a test call on the planned video-interview platform.
+Here’s the next video interview tip: Generally, it’s a good idea to do a test call on the planned video-interview platform.
 This could help you assess how you and your surroundings appear via video.
-You may even want an extra set of eyes and ears–asking a friend or family member to do a “mock” call to ensure the audio and visuals are clear.
+You may even want an extra set of eyes and ears: Ask a friend or family member to do a “mock” call to ensure the audio and visuals are clear.

 When prepping for a video interview, put yourself in the position of whoever will be interviewing you.
 Some questions to chew on: